Rhynchocephale/ets-resources-plus-custom/README.md

   </tr>
 </table>

-To setup a TEAM-engine instance, just run the `setup-tebase` script for your environment.
+To setup a TEAM-engine instance, unpack the archive created by the build process and just run the `setup-tebase` script for your environment.
 Several environment variables must be set first (this can be done in the `setenv` script if desired):

 * `TE_BASE`: A file system path that refers to the TEAM-engine instance directory.
 * `ETS_SRC`: A file system path that refers to a directory containing the Git repositories;